 Check Spelling and Grammar

-Before you send a resume to a company, proofread it.
-59% of recruiters reject resumes because of poor grammar or spelling issues.
+Proofread the content, before you send a resume to a company.
+Poor spelling and grammar make up 59% of recruiters’ resume rejections.
 Moreover, recruiters often see poor writing as a lack of attention to detail or a lack of interest in the position.
-You can check the resume using online software, but don’t rely on it completely and proofread it manually as well.
+You can check the resume using online software but don’t rely on it completely and proofread it manually as well.

-Using the tips suggested above, you will definitely create a stronger resume for any IT role.
+Using the tips suggested above, you will be able to create a stronger resume for any IT role.
 Yet, if you still have questions about what to include or how to structure the document better, do not hesitate to consult a resume expert to get personalized advice.